bhcosta90/test-convenia/README.md

 - JWT-style token auth
 - Queued jobs for CSV processing and email notifications

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file if present.

 ## Notes on Caching and Queues

 - Employees list caching